 18. alewino

-The best evenings in Warsaw often start with a glass of wine at Alewino.
-Chef Daniel Ulnicki blends Polish traditions with contemporary cooking – his Asian-inspired broth and signature halibut keep bringing people back for more.
+The best dinners in Warsaw often begin over a glass of wine at Alewino.
+Chef Daniel Ulężny combines Polish traditions with modern techniques – his broth with Asian notes and his take on halibut keep guests coming back again and again.